Oatmeal Scotchies

 You can make these cookies in advance!
 If stored in an airtight container, they can last for up to 5 days at room temperature or up to a week in the fridge.

 The cookie dough balls can also be made in advance and frozen for up to a month.
 When you’re ready to bake them, there’s no need to thaw the dough.
-Preheat oven to 350°F /175°C and place frozen cookies on parchment paper-lined baking sheet about 3 inches apart.
+Preheat oven to 350°F /175°C and place frozen cookies on a parchment paper-lined baking sheet about 3 inches apart.

 Baked cookies can also be frozen!
-These cookies last for up to a month if frozen in a ziplock bag or airtight container.
+These cookies last for up to a month if frozen in a ziplock bag or an airtight container.

 Move them to the fridge the day before you plan to eat, then let them sit out at room temperature for a few hours before eating.